 Students are responsible for their own transportation and associated costs in order to complete work term requirements.
 Work locations may not always be readily accessible by public transportation.

-The International Office team helps international students integrate into their new lives in Canada and at Conestoga.
+The International Support Services team helps international students integrate into their new lives in Canada and at Conestoga.
 We provide a wide range of pre-departure and arrival services as well as day-to-day assistance to address the unique needs of international students.

-To find out more about activities and resources for international students, please go to our Facebook page or come visit us at our office.
+To find more information about services, activities and resources for international students, please email firstname.lastname@example.org.

 Use your Condor-ID to login to many of the College Digital Services – such as Email, Lab & Open Access computers, on-campus Wi-Fi, Student Portal, eConestoga, software downloads, select a Locker, and more.

-To find your Condor-ID and default password, go to http://it.conestogac.on.ca/support, Click "Get Connected", then "Students" for instructions.
+To find the format of your Condor-ID and the default password, go to https://it.conestogac.on.ca/support, Click "Condor ID", then "Students" for instructions.